ConnectingEurope/Context-Broker-Healthy-Leisure/README.md

 ![License](https://img.shields.io/github/license/ConnectingEurope/Context-Broker-Data-Visualisation)
 ![NGSI LD](https://img.shields.io/badge/NGSI-LD-red.svg)

-The **Context Broker Healthy Leisure** is a **project** made up of different components that help public organizations monitor the state of their cities and recommend different leisure options in based of the data collected.
+The **Context Broker Healthy Leisure** is a **project** made up of different components that help public organisations monitor the state of their cities and recommend different leisure options based on the data collected.
 The project has two components:

 - **Context Broker Healthy Leisure web component**.
 This component allows city councils and deputations to have a real-time and historical view of leisure data.
 It provides the following features:

-    - **Real-time data** visualisation through geo-localized sensors on a map, based on the information from the **Orion LD Context Broker**.
+    - **Real-time data** visualisation through geo-localised sensors on a map, based on the information from the **Orion LD Context Broker**.

     - **Historical data** visualisation for the sensors in table and graph formats, taking advantage of historical data tools like **Kibana**.